When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Our Proposed Algorithm: Item-Weighted PCA

-We propose an algorithm named \algname{} that counters the unfairness mechanisms introduced in the previous section.
-We will formally state the problem we aim to solve and present \algname{} as an algorithm solving the problem.
-Then, on a stylized class of matrices, we provide a theoretical justification for this approach, and we also show that two baseline approaches are a special case of \algname{}.
+We propose an algorithm dubbed \algname{} that counters the unfairness mechanisms introduced in the previous section by up-weighting less popular items.
+We first formally state the problem we aim to solve, and then present \algname{} as an algorithm that efficiently and exactly solves the problem.
+We show that PCA is an instance of \algname{}, as is Normalized PCA (a common re-weighting baseline) for a subset of preference matrices.
+Moreover, \algname{} offers a way to interpolate between the two baselines.
+On a class of stylized matrices, we show there exist input preference matrices $X$ such that interpolation is needed.